John Farrar: Marvin, Welch & Farrar/The Shadows

+Other works

-In 1974, Farrar used the talk box "SFX unit" on an instrumental track, "No, No, Nina", well before Peter Frampton's 1975 single, "Show Me the Way", which featured the same device.
-However, Farrar's track was held back from release by EMI until 1997, when it appeared on the CD album, The Shadows at Abbey Road, containing mostly unreleased material.
+In 1974, Farrar used the talk box on an instrumental track, "No, No, Nina".
+The device, which was based on effects devices that were first developed in the late 1930s, had been used by Joe Walsh on the 1973 US Top 40 single "Rocky Mountain Way".
+In 1976, Peter Frampton released two Top 10 US singles from the Frampton Comes Alive! album that used the talk box as well.
+Farrar's talk box track was held back from release by EMI until 1997, when it appeared on the CD album, The Shadows at Abbey Road, containing mostly unreleased material.
 A vocal version of "No, No, Nina" appeared on the Specs Appeal album as a Eurovision contender track, but it was voted sixth out of six initial entries.
 Aside from instrumentation and vocals, Farrar worked as an arranger on The Shadows' albums: Rockin' with Curly Leads, Specs Appeal, Tasty and Live at the Paris Olympia.

 Farrar's work with Newton-John embraced a wide range of styles, from "You're the One That I Want" (duet with John Travolta) to "Physical".
 Farrar's biggest success with Newton-John as a writer-producer came with the film version of the musical, Grease.
 In 1977, during filming, its producers were replacing some of Jim Jacobs and Warren Casey's pieces from the original score and wanted some more commercial songs, including a solo number for Newton-John, so Farrar wrote and submitted two originals, "Hopelessly Devoted To You" and "You're the One That I Want".
 Both were accepted, despite strong reservations from director Randal Kleiser, who believed that the songs didn't fit the style, and became two of the soundtrack's most successful singles, being international number-one hits during 1978.